 - When R Venkataraman was the Defence Minister, Kalam was appointed the chief executive of the Integrated Guided Missile Development Programme that was a project aimed at developing a fleet of missiles.

-- In 2002, Abdul Kalam was elected India’s 11th President.
+- In 2002, Abdul Kalam was elected the 11th President of India.
 He had won by a huge margin.
 He was the first scientist to become India’s President and incidentally the first bachelor too.

 - Kalam’s term as the president which lasted the full term till 2007 was beneficial for the office of the president itself.
 He came to be called the People’s President.
 His popularity soared among the people especially school children.
 He visited many parts of the country and his speeches became popular for their motivational content.